etienne-85/lidar-tiles-viewer/docs/STAGE_1.md

 - Grid and axesHelper remain for debugging/reference

 ### Final step:
-**fixes**
+**stabilization**
 - [x] fix: terrain patches seamless issue at junction: issue only occurs on Z and not X axis (probably due to plane rotation)
+- [x] fix: after a while player position is unsync with terrain elevation
 - [x] improvement: camera should also move to remain at fixed distanced from player while still maintaining zoom and orbit adjustment
-- [x] fix: after a while player position is unsync with terrain elevation
-- [ ] improvement: while moving player camera don't maintain its vertical angle but tends to move towards ground
+- [-] improvement: while moving player camera don't maintain its vertical angle but tends to move towards ground (postponed on separate branch)

-**refactor: `usePatchPolling` hook optimizations**
+**patches system optimizations**
-- [ ] Add debug logs to see which patches are recreated at each hook call
+- [ ] investigation(patches): Add debug logs to see which patches are recreated at each hook call
+- [ ] optimization(patches): useMemo for patches according to their id to avoid unnecessary rebuild
-- [ ] store internal patch index inside the hook and use for comparision to know when patch index changes.
+- [ ] refactor(`usePatchPolling`): store internal patch index inside the hook and use for comparision to know when patch index changes.
 Skip updating if no changes detected
-- [ ] useMemo for patches according to their id to avoid unnecessary rebuild

-**refactor: components file spliting**
+**others**
-- [ ] match initially planned files hierarchy
+- [x] match initially planned files splitting hierarchy

-**misc**
 - [ ] update docs: README.md, ARCHITECTURE.md
 - [ ] fix: TS types